saveriogzz/saveriogzz/TEMPLATE.md

 </thead>
 </table>

-I'm a software developer from Italy 🇮🇹 with a heavy focus on data.
-Some say I should be defined as a "data engineer"!.

-I currently work at [Delft University of Technology](https://www.tudelft.nl/en/) 🇳🇱
-I'm dedicating my time to a climate science project, involving SQL and NoSQL databases, Docker, Kubernetes, real-time data streaming platforms and ETL tools.

-I've opened this GitHub account **{{ ACCOUNT_AGE }}** years ago.
 Since then, I've pushed **{{ COMMITS }}** commits, opened **{{ ISSUES }}** issues, submitted **{{ PULL_REQUESTS }}** pull requests and reviewed **{{ CODE_REVIEWS }}**!
 So far I've received **{{ STARS }}** stars ⭐.